One of the basic principles in game theory is that you should look forward and reason back.

 Summary and conclusions

-- The principle of looking forward and reasoning backward represents the concept of backward induction, which is the idea that you should start reasoning backward from the end of a problem, in order to identify the optimal course of action.
+- The principle of looking forward and reasoning backward represents the concept of backward induction, which is the idea that you should start reasoning backward from the end of a problem, in order to identify your optimal course of action.

 - Essentially, this means that before making a move, you should consider the possible moves that you and the other players can make, together with the possible outcomes that these moves will lead to.
 Then, rank the different outcomes in terms of their desirability for each player, and based on this, determine which moves other players are likely to make.